LouisaBarrett/weathertalk/README.md

 ![Homepage, entering city name](assets/images/weathertalk-02.png)
 ![Homepage, showing city weather info](assets/images/weathertalk-03.png)

-To work along, you'll need to create HTML, CSS, and JavaScript files.
-The files names we'll be using in this tutorial are:
+To work along with this tutorial, you'll need to create HTML, CSS, and JavaScript files.
+The files names we'll be using are:

 * index.html
 * style.css
-* reset.css _(note: we're using a reset file to have a bit more control over our styles)_
+* reset.css _(note: we're using a [ready-made reset file](http://meyerweb.com/eric/tools/css/reset/) to have a bit more control over our styles)_
 * script.js

-Once you've created you working files, go ahead and add the following HTML to your `index.html` file:
+Once you've created your working files, go ahead and add the following HTML to your `index.html` file:

 ```HTML
 <!DOCTYPE html>